zhonghan721/tp/docs/UserGuide.md

 <box type="tip" background-color="#d9edf7" border-color="#bce8f1" icon=":bulb:">

-**Tip:** Provides you with information that can help enhance your user experience but is not necessary to know.
+**Tip(s):** Provides you with information that can help enhance your user experience but is not necessary to know.

 </box>